 Hybrid clinical trials, combining in-person and remote methods, address many risks associated with AI in clinical research.
 While AI can efficiently sift through EHRs and social media data for candidate selection, these processes pose privacy and bias risks.
 Hybrid trials mitigate these concerns by incorporating face-to-face interactions, confirming data accuracy and protecting participant confidentiality through direct oversight.
 This blend of methods helps validate AI-generated data, reducing the likelihood of biased recruitment and improving the diversity of participant pools.

 In addition, hybrid trials improve data integrity and security.
 While AI excels in managing large datasets and providing real-time monitoring, it also risks perpetuating existing data errors and unauthorized access.
-Hybrid trials employ in-person assessments and manual verifications alongside AI tools, make certain comprehensive data checks and maintaining high data quality.
+Hybrid trials employ in-person assessments and manual verifications alongside AI tools making certain comprehensive data checks and maintaining high data quality.
 This approach balances the efficiency of AI with the reliability of human oversight, addressing potential technical issues and confirming accurate and secure data collection.

 Finally, hybrid trials improve patient engagement and compliance.
 AI-powered tools can improve adherence through digital reminders and real-time health tracking, but they can also lead to data breaches and require significant technical expertise.
 By integrating in-person visits, hybrid trials provide personal interaction and immediate support, fostering better patient relationships and trust.
 This combination confirms robust data security and personalized care, mitigating risks and increasing the overall success of clinical trials.